e-hat/plume/README.md

 mainly in `Validation.hs`.
 This also builds up a symbol table that I use later on for the code generation phases.

 Next, the AST is translated to a three-address code (TAC) IR, which you can see in `src/Ir/Tac/Translation.hs`.
-I'll eventually make control-flow graphs from this and perform optimizations on those.

-After this, the TAC is translated to Wasm, which happens in `src/Wasm/Translation.hs`.
-This is pretty simple.
-The Wasm representation is defined in `src/Wasm/Types.hs` and is copied pretty much directly from the offical Wasm docs, although a lot of that is missing because I simply don't need it for now.

-Once I've got my program represented in Wasm, I have to emit a Wasm binary.
-This is done in `src/Wasm/Emit.hs` and is also copied directly from the Wasm documentation.
-This is pretty straightforward.
+After this, the somewhat-linear TAC gets translated to a data type that represents Wasm in the Plume compiler.
+This data type is defined in `src/Wasm/Types.hs` and the translation from TAC to Wasm happens in `src/Wasm/Translation.hs`.
+Next, the wasm binary is emitted in `src/Wasm/Emit.hs`.

 ## Roadmap